Morehouse College: Miss Maroon & White

-Several Spelman and Clark Atlanta juniors that advance past preliminary interviews vie for the prestigious title of Miss Maroon & White through a formal campaign and beauty pageant process during the spring semester of each year.
+Several Spelman and Clark Atlanta juniors that advance past preliminary interviews compete for the title of Miss Maroon & White through a formal campaign and beauty pageant process during the spring semester of each year.
 Only Morehouse students can vote to determine the winner which is the contestant that best represents the ideal counterpart for a Morehouse Man.
-Miss Maroon & White and her royal court (two runners-ups known as attendants) collectively serve as official Morehouse ambassadors and represents the womanly embodiment of the institution for a year.
+Miss Maroon & White and her royal court (two runners-ups known as attendants) collectively serve as official Morehouse ambassadors and represents the womanly embodiment of the institution.
 The tradition of crowning a young woman as Miss Maroon & White began in 1936 with Juanita Maxie Ponder of Spelman College winning the first crown.
 Miss Maroon & White is the longest active pageant title in the Atlanta University Center.

 National fraternities and honor societies

 Morehouse College has chapters of several national fraternities and honor societies on campus.
-About three percent of students are active in Morehouse's National Pan-Hellenic Council (NPHC) and Non-NPHC fraternities.
+About three percent of students are active in Morehouse's National Pan-Hellenic Council (NPHC).